garfix/nligems/doc/internals.md

 Systems that help the user make a selection or make a choice enter a real dialog with the user.
 They need to plan this dialog in order to reach the intended goal efficiently.
 For this goal they create a ___Dialog Plan___.
 A plan is a hierarchical structure of goals and actions.
 This plan steers the conversation.
 It may be changed dynamically as the conversation progresses, but it must be aimed at reaching the preset goal.

-A dialog can have two levels: "a top-level process manages the overall conversation and selects skills to handle different types of conversation modes (e.g., chatting casually, question answering, ticket booking), and a lowlevel process, controlled by the selected skill, chooses primitive actions (responses) to generate a conversation segment or complete a task."
+A dialog can have two levels: "a top-level process manages the overall conversation and selects skills to handle different types of conversation modes (e.g., chatting casually, question answering, ticket booking), and a lowlevel process, controlled by the selected ___Skill___, chooses primitive actions (responses) to generate a conversation segment or complete a task."
 (XiaoIce)

 Systems that guide the user often make use of a mental model of the user.